Li-Xinqi/SpatialZoomer/README.md

 # SpatialZoomer Demo

-We will create a demo website here.
+We will create a SpatialZoomer demo website here.